strangeproblem/strangeproblem.github.io/words.md

 Therefore, when weighing the effects on your goals from making choice, you must consider these incremental effects.
 The effects won't simply be "good" or "bad", but will be somewhere in between.

-## Exepcted goodness
+## Expected goodness

 Suppose that you know your personal values very well.
 Does this mean it's easy to weigh conflicting goals in order to make decisions?
 No, because at the time you're making the decision, you're not exactly sure how things are going to turn out.

-Consider an example scenario where Nancy is the ruler of the world, deciding whether to ban genetically modifying food.

-Consider an example scenario where Nancy is deciding whether to ask out Debbie.

-Consider an example scenario where Nancy is a member of a city council, deciding whether to add parking meters downtown.
-Nancy reasons that the positive effect from this action is that the city will earn money.
-Nancy reasons that the negative effect from this action is that it will hurt downtown businesses, because shoppers are less likely to visit downtown because they don't want to pay for parking.
-Nancy weighs the benefits and personal values and is prepared to make a decision.
+Consider an example scenario where Nancy is a legislator deciding whether to impose a tariff on shoes.
+Nancy listens to arguments from both sides: If the tariff is imposed, it will hurt consumers by raising prices, but it will help the country's shoe industry.
+If the tariff is not imposed, the country's shoe industry will suffer, but consumers will have cheaper prices.
+Nancy weighs the situation and personal values and is prepared to make a decision.

-But wait -- how certain is it that adding parking meters will hurt local business?
-It might be the case that adding parking meters makes parking easier downtown, which increases throughput of shoppers, which actually ends up raising downtown business.
-It's hard to tell what will actually happen.
+But wait!
+How certain are we that imposing the tariff will have the stated effects?
+The world is a very complicated place -- there may be lots of hidden effects, and economics 101 arguments are not always going to be accurate.
+Imagine that Nancy decides not to impose the tariff, but the effects on the country's shoe industry are far worse than predicted.
+Then it might turn out that Nancy made the wrong decision.
+Or the vice versa could happen.

-Therefore, decisions need to be made taking into account how certain you are of the potential outcomes.
-Would you make a choice that has a small chance of great success, or one that has a large chance of small success?
-This is yet another tradeoff that needs to be weighed according to your personal values and the situation.
+Having more data and experience will help you reduce uncertainty and make decisions more confidently.
+But there will always be some uncertainty.
+It's important to be cognizant of how much uncertainty there is.
+Decisions need to be made taking into account how certain you are of the potential outcomes.

+Consider another angle on uncertainty: Would you make a choice that has a small chance of great success, or one that has a large chance of small success?
+This is yet another tradeoff that needs to be weighed when making decisions.

 ## Anomalies and patterns